-The Group endorsed certain bills receivable accepted by banks in the PRC (the "Derecognised Bills") to certain of its suppliers in order to settle the trade payables due to such suppliers with carrying amounts in aggregate of approximately RMB422,068,000 and approximately RMB121,066,000 as at 31 December 2017 and 2016, respectively.
+The Group endorsed and discounted certain bills receivable accepted by banks in the PRC (the "Derecognised Bills") to certain of its suppliers in order to settle the trade payables due to such suppliers with a carrying amount in aggregate of approximately RMB537,826,000 (2017: RMB422,068,000) as at 31 December 2018.
 The Derecognised Bills have a maturity from one to six months at the end of the reporting period.
 In accordance with the Law of Negotiable Instruments in the PRC, the holders of the Derecognised Bills have a right of recourse against the Group if the PRC banks default (the "Continuing Involvement").
 In the opinion of the Directors, the Group has transferred substantially all risks and rewards relating to the derecognised bills.
 Accordingly, it has derecognised the full carrying amounts of the Derecognised Bills and the associated trade payables.
-The maximum exposure to loss from the Group's Continuing Involvement in the Derecognised flows to repurchase these Derecognised Bills is equal to their carrying amounts.
+The maximum exposure to loss from the Group's Continuing Involvement in the Derecognised Bills and the opinion of the Group's Continuing Involvement in the Derecognised Bills and the opinion of the Directors, the Group fills is equal to their carrying amounts.
 In the opinion of the Directors, the Group's Continuing Involvement in the Derecognised Bills are not significant.

-During the reporting period, the Group has not recognised any gain or loss on the date of transfer of the Derecognised Bills.
+During the reporting period, the Group has recognised RMB4,586,000 in finance costs (note 7) on the date of transfer of the Derecognised Bills.
 No gains or losses were recognised from the Continuing Involvement, both during the year or cumulatively.
+The Endorsement has been made evenly throughout the year.

-20. PREPAYMENTS, DEPOSITS AND OTHER RECEIVABLES
+20. PREPAYMENTS, OTHER RECEIVABLES AND OTHER ASSETS

-2017 RMB'000 2016 RMB'000
+2018 RMB'000 2017 RMB'000

-Deposits and other receivables 218,793 258,514
+Prepayments 267,045 288,540

-Provision for impairment of deposits and other receivables (29,350) (33,439)
+Deposits and other receivables 260,012 218,793

-189,443 225,075
+527,057 507,333

-Prepayments 288,540 311,550
+Impairment allowance (34,344) (29,350)

-477,983 536,625
+492,713 477,983

-Portion classified as non-current assets (1) (40,412) (47,707)
+Portion classified as non-current assets (1) (26,224) (40,412)

-Current portion 437,571 488,918
+Current portion 466,489 437,571